oopsmonk/documentation/getting-started/0.1/network/iota-networks.md

 ### Do you want to use the valuable IOTA token?

-When deploying your application in a production environment, you should connect to an IOTA node on the [Mainnet](root://getting-started/0.1/network/iota-networks.md#mainnet).
+When deploying your application in a production environment, you should connect to a node on the [Mainnet](root://getting-started/1.0/networks/overview.md#mainnet).
 This network uses the IOTA token that's traded on cryptocurrency exchanges.

 ### Should you use a third-party node?